 |Official Title:||A Pivotal Multicenter Trial of Moxetumomab Pasudotox in Relapsed/ Refractory Hairy Cell Leukemia|

-- Relapse free survival [ Time Frame: Once patients have a Complete Response (CR), they will be followed with monthly blood work for 6 months then every 3 months for 2 years, then every 6 months.
-Bone marrow examinations at 6 months then yearly for 2 years, then every 2 years. ] [ Designated as safety issue: No ]
+- Relapse free survival [ Time Frame: Once patients have a Complete Response (CR), they will be followed with monthly blood work for 6 months then every 3 months for 2 years, then yearly thereafter.
+Bone marrow examinations at 6 months. ]

-- Progression free survival [ Time Frame: Once patients have a Complete Response (CR), Patients will be followed with monthly blood work for 6 months then every 3 months for 2 years, then every 6 months.
-Bone marrow examinations at 6 months then yearly for 2 years, then every 2 years. ] [ Designated as safety issue: No ]
+- Progression free survival [ Time Frame: Once patients have a Complete Response (CR), they will be followed with monthly blood work for 6 months then every 3 months for 2 years, then yearly thereafter.
+Bone marrow examinations at 6 months. ]

 Experimental: Arm A

-Patients will receive 40mcg/kg Moxetumomab Pasudotox IV over 30 minutes on days 1, 3, 5 of each 28 day cycle until CR, PD, initiation of alternate therapy or unacceptable toxicity.
-There is no maximum duration of therapy on this protocol.
+Patients will receive Moxetumomab Pasudotox IV over 30 minutes on days 1, 3, 5 of each 28 day cycle for a maximum of 6 cycles or until disease progression, unacceptable toxivity, initiation of alternate therapy or documented CR.

 |Drug: moxetumomab pasudotox Drug: IV Bag Protectant for Moxetumomab pasudotox|